 Rio de Janeiro chooses Allied Telesis to execute a safe and secure solution for the 2016 Olympics

-Allied Telesis, in partnership with Panasonic, local and federal governments and the Organizing Committee of the Olympic Games, delivered a network infrastructure to support the needs of video monitoring traffic for the Rio Olympics.
+Allied Telesis, local and federal governments and the Organizing Committee of the Olympic Games, delivered a network infrastructure to support the needs of video monitoring traffic for the Rio Olympics.
 The solution featured the innovative technology-Ring, developed by Allied Telesis, called Ethernet Protection Switched Ring or EPSRing™.
 With the EPSRing technology, a closed circuit network can be formed, providing link redundancy, and lower convergence by <50ms.

 Motivation and Project Type